iansu/apollo-schema-check-action/README.md

 1. This Action posts a comment with the results directly on your PR
 1. This Action supports multiple graphs

+## Releasing

+### Publishing a release

+To publish a release use the [Release](https://github.com/iansu/apollo-schema-check-action/actions/workflows/release.yml) workflow.
+When you run the workflow it will ask you for a version tag like `v2.0.0`.
+This should be the full version number of the new release.
+It will also ask you for a major version number like `v2`.
+This allows you to reference the release as either `@v2` of `@v2.0.0`.
+You can also reference the hash of the release for additional security.

+After the workflow runs a draft release will be created on GitHub.
+Edit the release and copy the CHANGELOG entries into the description.
+Then publish the release, including publishing to the GitHub Marketplace.

+### Creating a preview Release

+To create a preview release use the [Release Next](https://github.com/iansu/apollo-schema-check-action/actions/workflows/release-next.yml) workflow.
+When you run the workflow it will ask you for the name of the branch to build.
+This should be the feature branch that you want to test.
+The release will be published to the `next` branch and you can use `iansu/apollo-schema-check-action@next` in your workflows to test the preview release.

 ## Credits

 Made with :tumbler_glass: by [Ian Sutherland](https://iansutherland.ca) ([@iansu](https://twitter.com/iansu)).
 This project is released under the [MIT](/LICENSE) license.